 Author order on the publication is based on credited contributions.
 Citing early results and posting them as micropublications is awarded the most credit.
 Clicking on the author names shows how each participated and their resulting credits.
 (See dropdown above left; this is the only instance in which members can see each other’s credits.)

 This is the open access section along the project continuum.
 The Sarcoma Central channel is shown with the latest version of the project’s Field Guide and its cited micropublications.
 This open diary of the project is intended only for collaborators’ works-in-progress; it is not a conventional journal for formal papers that emanate from the team’s research.
 (Note: participants may choose to post their cited micropublications in other open access repositories, e.g., F1000Research or bioRxiv; the Guide would link out to them.)

 Discussion and group-creation tools that are available to team members in their closed space are also available to public registrants of Rapid Science Open.
 Useful public responses are curated by the facilitator for the project collaborators’ review.
 Most importantly, ongoing revisioning and versioning by team members at this juncture (post-publication) are encouraged and credited.

-The diagram above shows how credits are accrued in discussions, which are a subset of activities reflected in the C-Score.
-Ongoing comments are credited to the originator of the post, as well as participants of the discussion, based on threads and responses they generate.
-The complete (exemplary) credit system can be viewed by following this link.
 Activities and credits shown here are for demonstration purposes only; they have been developed with feedback from researchers but will require extensive workshopping and piloting as the algorithm is formulated.
 See our growing team of advisors.